peterberkenbosch/spree_process_docs/outline.md

 The readme on spree/spree.

-* Focused on getting started with using Spree.
+* Focused on getting started with using Spree as a developer.
 * Links to all the other docs.
+* Make it smaller, add a TOC / links to all different topics.

 ## Adding Issue document